Workers’ Comp Lawyer in Alexandria, Virginia

-Our Alexandria Workers’ Compensation Attorneys Look Forward to Consulting with You
+Our Alexandria Workers’ Comp Lawyer Look Forward to Consulting with You

 When you’ve been in an accident at work that leads to severe injuries, don’t delay in filing your claim.
 The state of Virginia only gives employees 30 days to report their incident to their employers and just 2 years to file an official claim with the Commission.
 Missing these deadlines could mean the difference between receiving the financial assistance you need to recover and shouldering that burden on your own.

 A workers’ comp lawyer from Ashcraft & Gerel in Alexandria, VA can help ensure you file all of the proper paperwork on time and provide the right documentation to your employer and the Commission to increase your chances of a successful claim.
 Beyond the initial filings, if your workers’ compensation settlement takes a turn for the worst and is denied, then our attorneys will fight for you in court to ensure you receive full and fair compensation.